-A caustic review of FAC 66 in NME served as a suitable epitaph for the band's first and second phases: "After Eno and Howard Devoto, Section 25's bassist has the third best skull in pop.
+A caustic review of FAC 66 in NME supplied a suitable epitaph for the band's first and second phases.
+"After Eno and Howard Devoto, Section 25's bassist has the third best skull in pop.
 Judging by the way they've been banging their heads against the wall without anyone noticing, I should imagine it's all knocked out of shape by now.
 It's a pity, but then their dogged following in Joy Division's footsteps was hardly likely to guarantee them much recognition.
 At least they immersed themselves in the darkness as if it were a life and death mission."

-Vin: "We didn't enjoy playing all that heavy moody stuff any more, and we just got fed up."
+"We didn't enjoy playing all that heavy moody stuff any more," explained Vin.

-Larry: "We decided to withdraw and concentrate on writing some new stuff which we could be happy with.
+"It got boring after three years with the same guys in raincoats coming to your gigs," added Larry.
+"We decided to withdraw and concentrate on writing some new stuff which we could be happy with.
 Jenny has taken over some of the writing, which has helped change things - made them lighter.
 You're not as likely to feel suicidal when you hear us now."

-Larry: "I think we have become more passion-conscious.
+"I think we have become more passion-conscious.
 Largely it's due to an expansion of instruments, and a growing interest in those instruments on our part.
 We constantly have a go at playing different instruments because it maintains a challenge and keeps us on our toes."

 During the first half of 1983 the core quartet of Larry, Vin, Lee and Jenny worked up new material for a make-or-break third album.
-After demoing six tracks at local studio Park Lane, Factory sent the band to record From the Hip at residential studio Rockfield in August.
+After demoing six tracks at local studio Park Lane, in August Factory sent the band to record From the Hip at Rockfield, a residential studio in Wales.
 Again produced by Bernard Sumner, the eight-track album was subsequently mixed at Revolution in October, and released in May 1984.
-FACT 90 marked a bold foray into the commercial zone, and as tracks such as Reflection and Looking From a Hilltop clearly demonstrated, Section 25 were now chasing mainstream success with a vengeance.
-Explained Vin: "It's contemporary dance music.
-Soul music.
+FACT 90 marked a bold foray into the commercial zone, and as tracks such as Reflection and Looking From a Hilltop clearly proved, Section 25 were now chasing mainstream success with a vengeance.
+"It's contemporary dance music," Vin explained.
+"Soul music.
 What I mean is that we play it from the soul.
 The music is more accessible, but that doesn't mean we have gone middle of the road, or sold out.
 We have always had a small cult following and now we want to break through that and reach more people."

-Vin: "The album was a lot of acoustic instruments against very hard electronics.
-The idea that Saville had to reflect that didn't really grab me - to have a lot of high-tech climbing equipment, such as big plastic boots, on a ledge halfway up a mountain.
+"The album was a lot of acoustic instruments against very hard electronics," said Vin.
+"The idea that Saville had to reflect that didn't really grab me - to have a lot of high-tech climbing equipment, such as big plastic boots, on a ledge halfway up a mountain.
 High-tech gear in a low-tech surrounding."

-Vin: "So he took a lot of these surveying poles and laid them out going up the mountain.
-And he's into this computer coding, so the colours actually spell out 'from the hip'."
+"So he took a lot of these surveying poles and laid them out going up the mountain," Vin continued.
+"And he's into this computer coding, so the colours actually spell out 'from the hip'."

-In August the group played at Riverside Studios in London, as part of a prestigious Factory season which also included dates by The Durutti Column, Quando Quango, 52nd Street and Kalima.
+From the Hip was performed live for the first time in Blackpool and Manchester in December 1983, with Jenny Ross now providing the main focal point for the band onstage.
+From May 1984 onwards Section 25 performed as a five piece, following the addition of sister Angela Cassidy, who adopted the pseudonym Angela Flowers.
+In August the group played at Riverside Studios in London, as part of a prestigious Factory season including dates by The Durutti Column, Quando Quango, 52nd Street and Kalima.
 Section 25 shared a bill with Stockholm Monsters on the 15th, screening Luis Bunuel's surrealist masterpiece Un Chien Andalou as a backdrop, and unveiling a 'boogie beat' electro jam destined later to become Bad News Week.